alejandra-badia/ecommerce-marketing-bi-engine/README.md

 Gross Profit After Ad Spend fell from approximately $416K to $44K (−89%), while its share of Net Sales declined from 45.20% to 3.89%.
 Although this measure remained positive during the scaling period, substantially less profit remained after order-related costs and advertising.

 **5. Traffic and Add-to-Cart volume increased, but this did not translate into proportional efficiency gains.**
-The increase in traffic and ATC activity suggests that the business generated more engagement.
-However, this additional engagement growth did not generate a significant increase of ATC, so the ATC rate remained relatively unchanged, and for the TikTok channel, the ATC rate showed a slight decline.
+Traffic and Add-to-Cart (ATC) volume increased during the scaling period, but ATC activity did not grow proportionally to sessions.
+As a result, the overall ATC rate remained relatively unchanged, with TikTok showing a slight decline.
+Higher traffic volume therefore did not translate into a meaningful improvement in the rate of shopping-cart engagement.

 **6. Majority of customers during the marketing campaign scaling period were returning customers.**
 Basis for calculating new and returning customers:
 * A new customer was defined as a customer with an observed first order date during the period being analyzed
 * A returning customer was defined as a customer who already had an observed first order date prior to the period being analyzed

-Approximately 99% of customers in the scaling period were attributed to returning customers under the available first-observed-order classification.
+Approximately 99% of scaling-period customers were classified as returning customers under the available first-observed-order methodology.
+Because incomplete pre-baseline history may cause some existing customers to be classified as new, the observed returning-customer share may represent a lower bound on the true share, assuming customer matching and the active-customer denominator are reliable.
 Only 12 customers were classified as new during this period.
-Note that since pre-baseline customer history was unavailable customers may be misclassified as new customers, when they could actually be returning customers.
-Nevertheless, this does not invalidate that at least 99% of customers during the marketing scaling period were returning customers.
+This should not be interpreted as a validated retention rate.

 ---